kiwitcms/kiwitcms.github.io/content/2020-08-11-qgis-kiwitcms.markdown

 highest voted proposal in the
 [2020 QGIS Grant Program](http://blog.qgis.org/2020/07/10/qgis-grant-programme-2020-results/)
 and has been awarded a budget of 5000€!
-This grant will allow QGIS contributors to spend significantly more time setting up the infrastructure and planning a methodology for manual testing.
+This grant will allow the proponents to spend significantly more time setting up the infrastructure and planning a methodology for manual testing.